-The Adina Mosque is situated about 16 kms from the town of Malda.
+The Adina Mosque is situated about 16 km from the town of Malda.
 It was built by Sultan Sikandar Shah and is the largest Islamic monument of Bengal.
 It is one of the finest architectural structure built in Bengal during the Muslim period.
-As we first entered the mosque, we were awed the vast dual coloured wall.
-Below, the wall was made of grey stone upto about 10 feet.
+As we first entered the mosque, we were awed by the vast dual coloured wall.
+Below, the wall was made of grey stone up to about 10 feet.
 The upper portion of the wall was made of red bricks.

 The Adina Mosque has many distinct remnants of Hindu deities on the gateways and the walls of the mosque.
-Also the interiors of the mosque had Hindu carvings and designs.
-A local guide informed us that there are 2 theories regarding the building of Adina mosque.
+Also, the interiors of the mosque had Hindu carvings and designs.
+A local guide informed us that there are 2 theories regarding the building of the Adina mosque.

 One states that the mosque was built by stones brought from various Hindu temples that were destructed and broken down those times.
 So, Hindu signs are evident on the carvings and works of the mosque.

 The second legend says that the mosque was originally a Hindu temple of Lord Shiva.
 It was broken down and rebuilt into a mosque.
 There are ample signs to show that there was a Hindu influence on this structure.
 One stone slab displays Ganesh while another depicts the Nataraj statue of Lord Shiva.
 There are several others including the crests of doorways at the entrance of the northern as well as the eastern face.
 Inside the mosque, the stonework is equally convincing that the original building was a temple.
 The name “Adina” of Adina mosque probably comes from the word “Adinath” depicting Lord Shiva.

 The mosque is indeed an architectural wonder.
 The quadrangular building extends 516 feet from north to south, and 313 feet from East to West, and was surrounded by thick brick walls with four fluted pillars on the edges.